Advanced Foot and Ankle Center of North Texas

 It’s important to have your ingrown toenail surgery performed by podiatric surgeons with the right experience and training.
 Drs.
-S. Rick Miller and Kevin D. Myer are both board-certified by the American Board of Podiatric Surgery to treat patients in the Carrollton, Plano and North Plano, TX areas.
+S. Rick Miller and Kevin D. Myer are both board-certified by the American Board of Podiatric Surgery to treat patients in the Carrollton and Plano, TX areas.

 Most people trim their toenails on a regular basis.
 However, your trimming technique could make you susceptible to ingrown toenails.
 When you trim your nails and taper the corners so that the nail appears curved like your toe, you can possibly open the door for the toenail to grow into the skin of your toe.
 The nail begins to curl downwards and digs into the skin causing pain and irritation.
 You can also cause an ingrown toenail by wearing shoes that are too narrow, too tight, or too short for your feet.

 If an ingrown toenail is identified early on, before an infection starts, home treatment may be effective in relieving the problem.
 It is recommended that you keep your feet clean by washing and soaking them in warm water a few times per day.
 Change your socks regularly and wear shoes that fit.
 You may take ibuprofen to relieve pain.
 It may also help to push away the skin gently using a cotton bud.
 Contact a doctor at Advanced Foot & Ankle Center of North Texas if home care does not show improvement after a few days.